|S E A R C H D V D B e a v e r|

 Excerpt from Roger Ebert at the Chicago Sun Times located HERE

-The filmCarrie is 32 years old now but on Blu-ray looks mighty impressive.
-The transfer itself seems competent and the only visual weaknesses are probably more inherent in the original source.
-There is noise/grain in some shots (see the split-screen capture below as one example) - detail is significantly superior to SD (ditto for colors) but not up to par with many 2007-2008 high-definition offerings.
+The filmCarrie is 32 years old now and the Blu-ray looks improved beyond SD.
+The transfer itself is incompetent as they are using MPEG-2 as opposed to AVC or VC-1.
+There is noise/grain in some shots (see the split-screen capture below as one example) - and not up to par with many 2007-2008 high-definition offerings.
 It is consistent and the 1080P brings up a crispness that I had never noted before.
+It's very bright with a few artifacts.
 Technically it is single-layered with the feature size being a reasonable 19.3 Gig.
 I don't see evidence of DNR or edge enhancements.
-In fact I'd have to say the MPEG-2 image is fairly flawless and I have no strong complaints.
 The film is fairly dark (Carrie's house and the Prom gymnasium).
-Expectations for the image should be tempered a bit with its age but overall the film looks about what I was expecting - maybe even a notch higher.
-The Blu-ray image transfer shouldn't deter anyone from indulging.
+Expectations for the image should be tempered.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION